top of page

 Granite & Marble

-• Both are calcium-based stones.
-Vinegar reacts with calcium carbonate, causing etching, dull spots, loss of shine, permanent damage.
+Both are calcium-based stones.
+Vinegar reacts with calcium carbonate, causing etching, dull spots, and permanent damage.

 Wood Floors with Wax Finish